doctorfree/MusicPlayerPlus/README.md

 this metadata for songs in your music library, after Beets import is complete, run the command `mppinit -a metadata`.
 Or, at any time after Beets import run the command `beet acousticbrainz`.
-The AcousticBrainz service is no longer updated and will be retired in 2023.
+The AcousticBrainz service is no longer updated and was retired in 2023.

 The individual metadata retrieval steps performed automatically by `mppinit [-a|-b|-e] metadata` can be performed manually using the instructions in